plojyon/resolwe-bio-py/docs/tutorial-get.rst

 Login
 =====

-By now, you should have an account on the `Genialis platform`_.
+By now, you should have an account on the `Genialis Server`_.
 If not, you can `request a Demo`_.
 Let's connect to the server by creating a :obj:`Resolwe <resdk.Resolwe>` object: